What is the Wisconsin Student Assessment System (WSAS)?

 |Parents Guide To New Assessments in Wisconsin - This information handout gives an overview of new assessments (which measure student proficiency against more rigorous standards), sample test items, an overview of accountability for students, teachers, and schools, what parents can expect, benefits of new assessments, and additional resources for parents.|

-This brochure answers common questions asked by students and families about the Smarter Balanced Assessment.
+This brochure answers common questions asked by students and families about the Badger Exam.
 It explains its purpose, describes what scores will be provided, and how they will be used.
 It also identifies who will be tested and when, and what the test looks like.

 WAA-SwD Student/Parent Pre-Test Brochure (2014-15 version)